🇯🇵 日本語 | 🇺🇸 English

 What are Runtime Errors — It Compiled, but...

-A successful compile means the syntax is correct.
-A runtime error is when the program crashes when run.
-The compiler does not tell you about them, so they are harder to debug.
+A successful compile just means the syntax is correct.
+A runtime error is when the program crashes while running.
+The compiler can't catch these, which makes them harder to debug.

 Segmentation Fault